-Contact: Ernest Ruben FOR RELEASE October 14, 2020 515/281-5834
+FOR RELEASE Contact: Michelle Meyer 515/281-5834

-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Manly, Iowa, for the period July 1, 2018 through June 30, 2019.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Manly, Iowa, for the period July 1, 2020 through June 30, 2021.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

-Sand reported thirteen findings related to the receipt and disbursement of taxpayer funds.
-They are found on pages 7 through 11 of this report.
-The findings address issues such as a lack of segregation of duties, the lack of utility system reconciliations, disbursements exceeding budgeted amounts, transfers between funds are not always approved, bank reconciliations are not independently reviewed, a deficit balance exists in the Capital Projects Fund and separately maintained Fire Department funds should be included in the City's financial records and monthly and annual financial reports.
+Sand reported sixteen findings related to the receipt and disbursement of taxpayer funds.
+They are found on pages 9 through 14 of this report.
+The findings address issues such as a lack of segregation of duties, the lack of utility system reconciliations, disbursements exceeding budgeted amounts, errors in the certification and reporting of Tax Increment Financing funds, and separately maintained Fire Department accounts which should be included in the City's financial records and monthly and annual financial reports.
 Sand provided the City with recommendations to address each of the findings.

-Nine of the thirteen findings discussed above are repeated form the prior year.
+Nine of the sixteen findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.

-A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at https://auditor.iowa.gov/audit-reports.
+A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at Audit Reports - Auditor of State.